eririmoe/AnchorScope/README.md

 ```

 Formal metric definitions, algorithm details, limitations, benchmarking guidance, and validation design are documented in `docs/METHODS.md`, `docs/BENCHMARKING.md`, and `docs/SYNTHETIC_VALIDATION.md`.
 Configuration keys are machine-described by `src/anchorscope/config.schema.json`.

-AnchorScope is released under the MIT License.
-Citation metadata are provided in `CITATION.cff`.